-Prominent liberal journalist Aaron Rupar suspended by Twitter
+Twitter suspends liberal journalist Aaron Rupar and string of other reporters

 Rupar, who has more than 788,000 followers, had his account suspended the day after Twitter suspended then restored an account that followed the movements of the billionaire’s private jet.

-And it came on the same day that Twitter suspended the account of social media rival platform Mastedon.
+And it came on the same day that Twitter suspended the account of social media rival platform Mastodon.

+Also suspended are Donnie O’Sullivan of CNN, Drew Harwell of The Washington Post and Ryan Mac of The New York Times, all of whom have covered Mr Musk in recent months.

 Rupar’s suspension came a day after he published a Substack article written by Noah Berlatsky criticising Mr Musk, with the headline ‘Elon Musk’s Reactionary Populism.’